arbor-sim/arbor/doc/concepts/interconnectivity.rst

 ways.
 First by splitting a pre-existing intercommunicator using ``MPI_Comm_split(4)`` and then calling ``MPI_Intercomm_create(7)`` on the result.
-This approach produces a single binary that goes down two different route, one calling Arbor and the other coupled simulation.
+This approach produces a single binary that goes down two different routes, one calling Arbor and the other coupled simulation.
 Our ``remote`` example works this way.
 Second, using ``MPI_Comm_connect(5)`` and ``MPI_Comm_accept(5)`` will result in two completely separate binaries that can communicate over the generated intercommunicator.
 Please consult the MPI